Doctors Note Logo

 Is it Adenovirus?
 Why Your Symptoms Linger and Medically Approved Next Steps

-Know when to seek care, especially if fever persists, breathing problems develop, symptoms worsen after initial improvement, or you are high risk.
-See below for the full list of red flags, prevention tips, and medically approved next steps that could change what you do next.
+When to seek care: Watch for persistent fever, breathing difficulty, symptoms that worsen after initial improvement, or if you are high-risk.
+Below, you'll find the full list of red flags, prevention tips, and medically reviewed next steps.

 answer background